 Other affiliate programs will have a back-end where you can search for products and grab your affiliate link t the product once you’ve found what you’re looking for.

-Optimizing High Performing Posts with Affiliate Marketing Links
+Optimizing Posts with Affiliate Marketing Links

-In my free 5-day blog traffic growth challenge, I show you how to find and optimise your top ten posts for SEO and Pinterest traffic.
+In my free 5-day blog traffic growth challenge, I show you how to find and optimise your top performing posts for SEO and Pinterest traffic.
 These are also the posts that you will want to make sure you have affiliate links since they are your best-trafficked posts.

 Which affiliate programs should you choose?
 Pay attention to the commission percentage and cookie length.

-The cookie length refers to the length of time that the reader is stamped with your unique code in their browser.
+Cookie length refers to the length of time that the reader is stamped with your unique code in their browser.
 Once you click on an affiliate code, your browser stores a code called a cookie that stays with you for a number of days unless you clear your browser cookies manually.

 There are lots more tips and tricks to affiliate marketing that you can use to begin earning income on your blog.
 It is one of my favourite ways to earn income since it can be done with relatively small traffic and is fairly passive.
+The advanced course I recommend above went in-depth into getting conversions from your emails to your subscribers and I was blown away!

 Please share this post or pin it for later if you found it helpful.
 Let me know in the comments if you’ve started affiliate marketing on your blog and how it’s going for you.